Large-Scale Classification of Structured Objects using a CRF with Deep Class Embedding: Appendices

-\section{Local Likelihood Approximation}
+\subsection{Local Likelihood Approximation}

-Pseudolikelihood \cite{besag1975statistical} is a classical approximation of the CRF likelihood function that simultaneously classifies each node given its neighbors in the graph.
-The pseudolikelihood objective function is hence only dependent on the object and its Markov blanket.
-The pseudolikelihood of our model is:
+In this appendix we show how the objective function that we used for optimization is related to previously suggested approaches.
+Pseudolikelihood \citep{besag1975statistical} is a classical approximation of the CRF likelihood function that simultaneously classifies each node given its neighbors in the graph.
+The pseudolikelihood objective function only depends on the object and its Markov blanket.
+The pseudolikelihood of our model (\ref{CRF}) is: